 In general terms, an idealized market, or at least one specific subset of a market, can be defined as follows.
 There exist a set of sellers, S ...
 S[n], who are interested in selling a particular resource, and where seller S[i] incurs a cost c[i] from giving up that resource.
 We can say c < c < ... < c[n] for simplicity.
 Similarly, there exist some buyers, B ...
 B[n], who are interested in gaining a particular resource and incur a gain g[i], where g > g > ... > g[n].
 Then, an order matching process happens as follows.
 First, one locates the last k where g[k] > c[k].
 Then, one picks a price between those two values, say at p = (g[k] + c[k])/2, and S[i] and B[i] make a trade, where S[i] gives the resource to B[i] and B[i] pays p to S[i].
 All parties benefit, and the benefit is the maximum possible; if S[k+1] and B[k+1] also made a transaction, c[k+1] > v[k+1], so the transaction would actually have negative net value to society.
 Fortunately, it is in everybody’s interest to make sure that they do not participate in unfavorable trades.

 The question is, is this kind of market the right model for Bitcoin transactions?
 To answer this question, let us try to put all of the players into roles.
 The resource is the service of transaction processing, and the people benefitting from the resource, the transaction senders, are also the buyers paying transaction fees.
 So far, so good.
 The sellers are obvious the miners.
 But who is incurring the costs?
 Here, things get tricky.
 For each individual transaction that a miner includes, the costs are borne not just by that miner, but by every single node in the entire network.
-The cost per transaction is tiny; a miner can process a transaction and include it in a block for less than $0.00001 worth of electricity and data storage.
-The reason why transaction fees need to be high is because that $0.00001 is being paid by thousands of nodes all around the world.
+The cost per transaction is tiny; a miner can process a transaction and include it in a block for less than 0.00001 is being paid by thousands of nodes all around the world.

 It gets worse.
-Suppose that the net cost to the network of processing a transaction is close to $0.05.
-In theory, even if the costs are not borne by exactly the same people who set the prices, as long as the transaction fee is close to $0.05 the system would still be in balance.
+Suppose that the net cost to the network of processing a transaction is close to 0.05 the system would still be in balance.
 But what is the equilibrium transaction fee going to be?
-Right now, fees are around $0.09 simply because miners are too lazy to switch.
-But then, in the future, what happens once fees become a larger share of a miner’s revenue and miners have a large incentive to try to maximize their take?
-The obvious answer is, for a solo miner the equilibrium transaction fee is $0.00001.
-If a transaction with a fee of $0.00002 comes in, and the miner adds it, the miner will have earned a profit of $0.00001, and the remaining $0.04999 worth of costs will be paid by the rest of the network together – a cryptographic tragedy of the commons.
+Right now, fees are around 0.00001.
+If a transaction with a fee of 0.00001, and the remaining $0.04999 worth of costs will be paid by the rest of the network together – a cryptographic tragedy of the commons.

 Now, suppose that the mining ecosystem is more oligarchic, with one pool controlling 25% of all mining power.
 What are the incentives then?
 Here, it gets more tricky.
-The mining pool can actually choose to set its minimum fee higher, perhaps at $0.001.
-This may seem like the pool is forgoing profit opportunities between $0.00001 and $0.00099, but what is also happening is that many of the transaction senders who were adding between $0.00001 and $0.00099 before now have the incentive to increase their fees to make sure this pool confirms their transactions – otherwise, they would need to wait an average of 3.3 minutes longer.
+The mining pool can actually choose to set its minimum fee higher, perhaps at 0.00001 and 0.00001 and $0.00099 before now have the incentive to increase their fees to make sure this pool confirms their transactions – otherwise, they would need to wait an average of 3.3 minutes longer.
 Thus, the fewer miners there are, the higher fees go – even thought a reduced number of miners actually means a lower network cost of processing all transactions.

 From the above discussion, what should become painfully clear is that transaction processing simply is not a market, and therefore trying to apply market-like mechanisms to it is an exercise in random guessing at best, and a scalability disaster at worst.
 So what are the alternatives?
 The economically ideal solution is one that has often been brought up in the context of global warming, perhaps the largest geopolitical tragedy of the commons scenario in the modern world: Pigovian taxes.